injflea727/grove/README.md

 system works, so software that you currently use might not run.

-Note that the version numbers are not decimal numbers, so versions 2.1 and 2.10 are different (2.10 is the next patch version after 2.9, and is pronounced "two-dot-ten").
+Note that the dot in a version number is just a divider, not a decimal point, so versions 2.1 and 2.10 are different (2.10 is the next patch version after 2.9, and is pronounced "two-dot-ten").

 What if you upgrade to the wrong version and want to go back?
 Assuming you kept your old Grove snapshots around,